 |Derailleur||SRAM X5 rear derailleur, 9-speed||Shimano Deore Shadow RD+ 10-speed with ON/OFF Clutch||Shimano Deore M6000 10-speed mid cage rear derailleur with clutch|

-While there are a lot of great 24 inch kids bikes out there, woom bikes have been particularly loved by our kids.
+While there are a lot of great kids bikes out there, woom bikes have been particularly loved by our kids.
 After putting in some time on the woom OFF AIR, it became the bike my son seems to gravitate toward every time we have gone out on a ride lately.
 I started to think about why he picks that bike over some of the others.

-As far as components they are all spec’d pretty similarly.
-Two things that really stand out for the woom that I think are a big contributor for kids squeezing out the maximum amount of fun are
+As far as components, they are all spec’d pretty similarly.
+But there are two things about the woom OFF AIR that I think are big contributors for kids squeezing out the maximum amount of fun.

 (1) it’s super light overall weight

 (2) the smooth stiction-free and quick-rebounding fork

-The lighter weight keeps kiddos from getting tired quickly.
-It also allows them to climb hills more easily and when it comes to getting a bit of air time the bike is easy to pop off jumps, roots, and rocks or just send it off the curb in the local streets.
+The OFF AIR’s lighter weight keeps kiddos from getting tired quickly.
+It also allows them to climb hills more easily.
+And when it comes to getting a bit of air time, the bike is easy to pop off jumps, roots, and rocks, or just send it off the curb in the local streets.

 The fork being able to work smoothly and rebound quickly means it’s actually soaking up the bumps and taking the sting out of mini-sized hands and arms.

-Comparing the woom, Prevelo, and the Cleary, the Prevelo Zulu has the most modern and aggressive geometry of the three.
+PREVELO ZULU: This bike has the most modern and aggressive geometry of the three.
 When trails get a bit steeper and a bit more rowdy, I think the Prevelo is going to win here.
-The slacker head angle on the ZULU is going to feel more stable through higher speed downhill sections of trails and will provide more confidence on steeper, rougher stuff.
+The slacker head angle on the Zulu is going to feel more stable through higher speed downhill sections of trails and will provide more confidence on steeper, rougher stuff.

 CLEARY SCOUT: The woom and the Cleary will feel similar as far as geometry goes, however because the woom OFF AIR is so much lighter, it’s going to feel more quick and snappy.
 Kids will have an easier time riding the woom on longer climbs and just riding in general.